 Filled with fun, fantasy, and financial calamity, J. Zachary Pike's Orconomics: A Satire is the first book in The Dark Profit Saga, an economically epic trilogy.
 Get it in paperback or on your favorite eReader today.

 Copyright © 2016, Gnomish Press LLC.
 All rights reserved.

 Illustrations on this page by Ørjan Ruttenborg Svendsen.

 Icons by Creative Stall, Cédric Villain, and Mateo Zlatar via the Noun Project.

-Amazon and Goodreads ratings based on scores as of August 2nd, 2017
+Amazon, Audible, and Goodreads ratings based on scores as of October 11th, 2017